 Our mission expanded after a powerful interaction with active duty service members who wanted to find a place in the Jewish community and reminded us that they, too, though still in uniform were also veterans.
 They were veterans of long deployments to combat zones.
 They were veterans of multiple tours in Iraq and Afghanistan.
 They were serving in reserve and National Guard units and maintaining their civilian life alongside their military life.
 Where did they fit in Project Welcome Home and in the Jewish community?
-What about them?
-What about their families, enduring the time apart from their loved ones, living in areas without Jewish communities or very small Jewish communities?
+What about their families, enduring the time apart from their loved ones, living in areas without Jewish communities?